rishikadwarak/rishikadwarak.github.io/_pages/about.md

  <ul>
-   <li>Analyzed phishing URL patterns to devise a Levenshtein distance-based algorithm to enhance phishing URL detection accuracy by 30% for the KPMG Digital Signals Insights Platform (DSIP).</li>
+   <li>Analyzed phishing URL patterns to devise a Levenshtein distance-based algorithm to enhance phishing URL detection accuracy by 30% for the <a href="https://dsip.kpmg.com/" target="_blank">KPMG Digital Signals Insights Platform</a> (DSIP).</li>
    <li>Introduced multilingual capabilities in the fraud detection pipeline to detect and flag punycode phishing URLs.</li>
    <li>Built & integrated a PII microservice module into the DSIP platform to ensure GDPR compliance for key customers.</li>
  </ul>